PNNL-CompBio/bmdrc/example_report/publication_examples/20241204_report_LPR/Benchmark Dose Curves.md

 #### **Filter Summary**

 Overall, 822 endpoint and chemical combinations were considered.
 35 were deemed eligible for modeling, and 787 were not based on filtering selections explained in the previous section.
-Of the 35 deened eligible for modeling, 0 did not pass modeling checks.
+Of the 35 deemed eligible for modeling, 0 did not pass modeling checks.

 #### **Model Fitting Selections**